 Homelessness can be solved.
 We have strategies proven to work – we simply need to scale these solutions to meet the level of need in our community.

 Thanks to the generous support of our funders, Destination: Home invests in impactful strategies that reduce and prevent homelessness in our community.
-Since 2018, Destination: Home has invested more than $97 million to reduce and prevent homelessness in Santa Clara County.
+Since 2018, Destination: Home has invested more than $121 million to reduce and prevent homelessness in Santa Clara County.

 Learn more about Destination: Home’s strategic investments in the following areas:

-- We provided $2.5 million in capacity-building grants to fund housing pipeline development work with seven non-profit affordable housing developers to advance construction of another 1,600 new Supportive or ELI units in the next three years.
+- We provided $2.5 million in capacity-building grants to fund housing pipeline development work with 8 non-profit affordable housing developers to advance construction of another 1,600 new Supportive or ELI units in the next three years.

 - We provided JobTrain, a Bay Area non-profit specializing in employment services, with $1.2 million in funding to serve as the lead organization of a collaborative, multi-agency effort to develop and implement Destination: Work – a living-wage employment assistance system for supportive housing residents in Santa Clara County.

-- We raised and allocated more than $30 million in private funding for a county-wide COVID-19 financial and rental relief initiative, in which 70 non-profits have collectively assisted more than 15,000 low-income Santa Clara County residents financially impacted by the COVID-19 pandemic.
+- We raised and allocated more than $34 million in private funding for a county-wide COVID-19 financial and rental relief initiative supplemented by federal, state and local emergency rental assistance.

-Data & Technology Utilization
+Data & Technology Initiatives

-- We have invested $943,00 to create a client-facing HMIS portal for homeless and formerly homeless individuals, in partnership with BitFocus.
+- We have invested $1,016,850 to create a client-facing HMIS portal for homeless and formerly homeless individuals, in partnership with BitFocus.

-The majority of our investments are funded through our Supportive Housing and Innovation Fund, which was seeded by a $50 million gift from Cisco and supplemented by a $50 million contribution from Apple.
+Many of our investments are funded through our Supportive Housing and Innovation Fund, which was seeded by a $50 million gift from Cisco and supplemented by a $50 million contribution from Apple.